 - Galápagos Islands transit control card fee – $20 per person (arranged by OARS)

 - Galápagos Nat’l Park entrance fee: $100/person; $50/children 11 and under (cash only, upon arrival in Baltra)

 - Wetsuit for snorkeling (available for rent in Puerto Ayora on day 3, approximately $35)

-- Insurance of any kind, including travel and mandatory medical evacuation insurance
+- Insurance of any kind, including a travel protection plan or mandatory emergency medical & evacuation coverage

 - Alcoholic beverages from the boat’s inventory

 - Pre- or post-trip day tours (can be arranged by OARS upon request)